 ‘Moe. ’Moe is my name for a system I devised for wind instrument pitch control.
 It works with any of the standard wind instrument types – edge-tone instruments (flutes), lip-buzzed instruments, and reeds.
 You can see examples here and here.
 The idea is that there is an open slit running along the top of the pipe, from just beyond the mouthpiece to the far end.
 Extending over this slit, rising at a slight angle from the mouthpiece end to an anchor point over the far end, is a strip of flexible material.
 When you press down on this strip at any point along its length, it covers the portion of the slit between the mouthpiece and place you’re pressing, while the portion beyond still rises up and away, leaving the far part of the slit open.
 Thus, you can press at any point along the slit, and you will have closed the tube up to that point.
 The effect is analogous to the situation in conventional winds when you cover the first several tone holes while leaving the remainder open.
 You can do glissandos by sliding along the strip if you want, but you can also play discrete pitches just by pressing down at chosen points.
 The flexible strip, by the way, is made of magnetized plastic material while the tube is of steel.
 When you press the strip against the steel it magnetically snaps in place and provides a leakless seal.

 Squash Tube.
 This is an idea I had that was unsuccessful; I never got it to work well.
 But it’s kind of fun and crazy, so I’ll describe it here; maybe someone can improve on it.
 Like the sliding stoppers described above, it’s not suitable for through-blowing instruments like reeds; it can work only as a type of stopped flute.
 The idea is to make the flute tube out of a flexible material, soft enough that you can effectively close it by squashing at any point along its length, but springy enough that it will spring back open when released.
-At the same time, it must be firm enough that it doesn’t create too much damping, making a strong vibration unsustainable.
-The idea is that simply by pressing at any chosen point along the tube you can create a stopping point similar to the stopper in a slide whistle.
+At the same time, it must be firm enough that the tube wall doesn’t create too much damping, making a strong vibration unsustainable.
+The idea is that simply by pressing a finger to squash the tube at any chosen point along its length you can create a stopping point within similar to the stopper in a slide whistle.
 It was my hope that a fairly thick-walled latex tube would do the trick.
 But in the prototypes I made it never seemed to work well; the tone was never clear.
 This may have been because the tube was too soft and created too much damping to support a strong vibration, or it may have been because the internal shape of the stopped point didn’t allow good reflection of wave fronts, or it may have been because the stopping point was, despite forceful squashing, always a bit leaky.
 I eventually gave up on the idea.

 Advantages: wonderfully simple, easy to make, and intuitive.
 Disadvantages: doesn’t work very well.